 Theorem REMRS is at its best when one of the row-equivalent matrices is in reduced row-echelon form.
-The vectors that correspond to the zero rows can be ignored.
+The vectors that are zero rows can be ignored.
 (Who needs the zero vector when building a span?
 See Exercise LI.T10.)
 The echelon pattern insures that the nonzero rows yield vectors that are linearly independent.
-Here's the theorem.
+Here is the theorem.